Orange Riots: 1871 riot

-On July 12, 1871, the parade proceeded with protection from 1,500 policemen and 5 regiments of the National Guard, about 5,000 men.
-It was to begin at the Orangemen's headquarters at Lamartine Hall, located at Eighth Avenue and 29th Street.
+On Wednesday July 12, 1871, the parade proceeded with protection from 1,500 policemen and 5 regiments of the National Guard, about 5,000 men.
+It was to begin at the Supreme Grand Orange Lodge of the United States headquarters at Lamartine Hall, located at Eighth Avenue and 29th Street.
 By 1:30 pm, the streets from 21st to 33rd were full of people, mostly Catholic, and mostly laborers, and both sides of the avenue were jammed.
 The police and militia arrived, to the disapproval of the crowd.
 The small contingent of Orangemen began their parade down the avenue at 2:00 pm, surrounded by regimental units.

 Lamartine Hall, at the corner of Eighth Avenue and 29th Street, on the day of the riot.

 The crowd began to pelt the paraders with stones, bricks, bottles, and shoes.
 Militiamen responded with musket fire, which brought pistol fire from some in the crowd.
 The police managed to get the parade moving again by charging the crowd and liberally using their clubs.
 The parade progressed another block but came under fire from thrown missiles again, once again provoking militia shots.

 The crush of the crowds prevented more forward motion, and police used their clubs and the militia used their bayonets.
 Rocks and crockery pelted down on them from the rooftops along the avenue.
 Troops started firing volleys into the crowd, without being ordered to do so, and the police followed up with mounted charges.

 The parade managed to get to 23rd Street, where it turned left and proceeded to Fifth Avenue, where the crowds were supportive of the Orangemen.
 This changed again when the parade continued south down Fifth and reached the entertainment district below 14th Street, where the crowds were once again hostile.
 The parade then continued across town to Cooper Union, where the paraders dispersed.

 The riot caused the deaths of over 60 civilians – mostly Ulster Scots Protestant and Irish Catholic laborers – and three Guardsmen.
 Over 150 people were wounded, including 22 militiamen, around 20 policemen injured by thrown missiles, and 4 who were shot, but not fatally.
 Eighth Avenue was devastated, with one reporter from the New York Herald describing the street as "smeared and slippery with human blood and brains while the land beneath was covered two inches deep with clotted gore, pieces of brain, and the half digested contents of a human stomach and intestines."
 About 100 people were arrested.

 The following day, on July 13, 20,000 mourners paid their respects to the dead outside the morgue at Bellevue Hospital, and funeral processions made their way to Calvary Cemetery in Queens by way of ferries.
 Governor Hoffman was hanged in effigy by Irish Catholics in Brooklyn, and the events began to be referred to as the "Slaughter on Eighth Avenue."